pomme-clic/s-money-documentation/docs/docs/cards/card-management.md

 ## Selfcare

-You can manage your card with a selfcare in order to update some specifications, like :
+You can manage your card with a selfcare in order to update some specifications like :

 - block and unblock your card
 - update limits for payment or withdrawal
-- block or unblock VAD payment
+- block or unblock online payment
 - block or unblock non domestic payment or withdrawal
 - oppose your card

-You can add in wallet by in-app provisionning (sdk) - See how in [Xpay](./x-pay.md) section
+You can add in wallet by in-app provisionning (sdk) - See how in [Xpay](./x-pay.md) section.

 ### Block card